ibm-cloud-docs/vpc/file_storage_vpc_eit.md

 3. Then, use the [Instance metadata service](/docs/vpc?topic=vpc-imd-about) to create a client certificate.
    1. Make a `PUT /instance_identity/v1/token` API request to get a token from metadata service to be used for subsequent calls.
 For more information, see [Acquiring an instance identity access token](/docs/vpc?topic=vpc-imd-configure-service&interface=api#imd-json-token).
    2. Make a `POST /instance_identity/v1/certificates` request and specify the instance identity token in the HTTP Authorization header, plus a Certificate Signing Request (as `csr` property) and a validity duration (as `expires_in` property).
 The call returns a new client certificate and intermediate certificate chain that allows the client to access file shares by using IPsec Encryption in Transit.
 For more information, see [Generating an instance identity certificate by using an instance identity access token](/docs/vpc?topic=vpc-imd-configure-service&interface=api#imd-acquire-certificate).
-Copy the output, including the `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` lines, save it to a file with a recognizable name, such as `ca-cert.pem`.
+Copy the output, including the `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` lines, and save it to a file with a recognizable name, such as `ca-cert.pem`.
 Make sure that the file you create has the `.pem` extension.

-4. Copy the instance indentity certificate in the `/etc/ipsec.d/cacerts` directory.
+4. Copy the instance identity certificate in the `/etc/ipsec.d/cacerts` directory.
    ```sh
    sudo cp /tmp/ca-cert.pem /etc/ipsec.d/cacerts
    ```